Tehnix/master-thesis/Chapter/Purely_functional_programming.md

 : An impure function in Haskell

 In [@lst:impure_haskell] we note the return type of the function has become `IO [a]`.
 Why is that?
 If we inspect the function itself, we see that we suddenly added a `print` statement inside the function definition.
 The `print` function has the type `print :: Show a => a -> IO ()` which means it takes a _showable_ value, performs an I/O operation and finally returns `()` (called unit, which is an empty value).
-By using `print` inside of `appendList`, the type system now requires `appendList` to be marked as working inside I/O as well---it is by this mechanism that we can guarentee that a function that does not have any I/O in its type signature will not perform any side-effects---or as a popular saying in the Haskell community "It will not launch nukes", in the context of running a pure function.
+By using `print` inside of `appendList`, the type system now requires `appendList` to be marked as working inside I/O as well---it is by this mechanism that we can guarantee that a function that does not have any I/O in its type signature will not perform any side-effects---or as a popular saying in the Haskell community "It will not launch nukes", in the context of running a pure function.

+Interestingly, in [@Jiao2013], the authors actually bring up the topic of using functional programming languages---referencing Haskell in their sources---exactly because of this trait.
+The authors propose that the fact that there is no global state and mutability, because of purity, and that code re-execution is safe, because of referential transparency, that this would solve, or at least alleviate, several problems in MAUI and CloneCloud (which were the ones out at the time of the paper):

+- It would remove the need for shipping all variables and objects to the server, in case they are needed.
+- Code re-execution, which was a restriction of MAUI, is now safe to do.

+Unfortunately, there has not been any follow-up work done capitalizing on these ideas, which in part is what motivated this thesis.

 ## Lazy vs Strict Evaluation {#sec:purely_functional_lazy}